The Old Vicarage

 But it's always a sad time of year in ways I struggle to explain, despite the facts.
 These words will give shape to something invisible whose effects are as tangible as those of a severed limb.
 There were things I knew before I knew the reasons for them, fixed impressions not based on evidence, spoken or actual, but so taken for granted that they seemed routine yet jarring at the same time.

 My April birthday makes me a dyed-in-the-wool Arian.
 Jump in at the deep end.
 Sink or swim.
-I made it into this world from a better place, I'm sure, with a vague sense of mission.
+I made it into this world from a better place, I'm certain, with a vague sense of mission.
 There was something I had to do.
 Get back there, retrieve something lost.
 Earn space on the face of the planet.
 Life is a gift we must do our utmost to treasure in order that lemons become cordial.
 I think the anguish of birth was so traumatic that memories are imprinted from some of my earliest days.
 You see, I made the journey here, but my twin did not.

 They were years of austerity, the nation for all its courage and grit, shell-shocked, hustled to its feet after not one, but two world wars.
 Perspectives on life and death were not as they are today.
 The moral code of stiff upper lip and shouldering your own burdens, not speaking openly about trials and tragedies, getting on with it, was the norm.
 Everyone had suffered in one way or another.
 There was a singular pride in not indulging grief.
 You dealt with what was before you and put the rest out of sight and, yes, out of mind.
 Was that unhealthy?
 It's not easy to answer that, as this account will show.
 But for all our present day insight and empathy, the western world does seem less mature.